luked123/CIS_322/sql/README.txt

 		      -intake/export dates are not included in this version of the data migration.
 Date format was inconsistent througout the legacy data which made it difficult to streamline the process.
 A later version will incorporate this data.
 		      -Duplicate product names may appear in the products table.
 A later version will remove these duplicates.

-3. import_data 	      -downloads the legacy data files and runs format.py.
+3. import_data.sh     - Shell script that downloads the legacy data files and runs format.py.
 Must include arguments "database name" "port number"